Q: How many transfers does Dickinson admit?

 Q: What about merit scholarships for transfer students?

-A: Transfer students are not eligible for the John Dickinson, Benjamin Rush, John Montgomery or Tuition Exchange scholarships, as these competitive awards are limited to first-year students.
+A: Transfer students are not eligible for the John Dickinson, Benjamin Rush, John Montgomery, Founders or Tuition Exchange scholarships, as these competitive awards are limited to first-year students.
 Applicants through the Community College Partnership Initiative may find additional details here.

 Q: How do my previous credits transfer in?